Jonah-Whites/Artificial-Intelligence-Project/README.md

 AIproj.*** files are where the primary model training is happening

-Concurrentproj.ipynb is used to train the select model over every year of the dataset, due to the size of the data set this will take multiple hours and will likely need to be done in atleast 2 baches
+Concurrentproj.ipynb is used to train the select model over every year of the dataset, due to the size of the data set this will take multiple hours and will likely need to be done in atleast 2 batches

 stkdgraph.py is used to generate the graphs compare the data in a by year basis